top of page

 While the microplastic problem seems overwhelming, there is hope.
 By reducing our reliance on single-use plastics and making informed choices about the products we purchase, we can significantly impact the amount of plastic entering the environment.
 Here are some actionable steps you can take to make a difference:

-• Seek natural alternatives: Look for personal care products free of microplastics, such as those labelled "natural" or "eco-friendly."
+• Seek natural alternatives: Look for personal care products free of microplastics, such as those labelled "natural" or "eco-friendly".
 Scrubs from ground nuts or seeds are a fantastic alternative to plastic microbead-laden exfoliants.
-Choose natural fibre clothing like cotton or hemp over synthetic fabrics that shed microplastics during washing.
+Choose natural -fibre clothing, such as cotton or hemp, over synthetic fabrics that shed microplastics during washing.

-• Support sustainable brands: Research companies actively reduce their plastic footprint and use recycled materials in their packaging.
-Look for certifications like "Ocean Friendly" or "Plastic Neutral" when making purchasing decisions.
+• Support sustainable brands: research companies that actively reduce their plastic footprint and use recycled materials in their packaging.
+Look for certifications like "Ocean Friendly" or "Plastic Neutral" when making purchasing decisions to support sustainable practices.
 Advocate for businesses to adopt refillable or reusable packaging options for their products.

 Together, we can turn the tide on microplastics!